MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-ocr-pdf-images-files.md

 7. Repeat steps 2 through 5 for all text on incoming documents that you want to automatically create documents for.

 ## To handle errors when receiving electronic documents
-1. In the **Incoming Documents** page, select the line for an electronic document received from the OCR service with errors.
+1. On the **Incoming Documents** page, select the line for an electronic document received from the OCR service with errors.
 This is indicated by the Error value in the **OCR Status** field.
 2. Choose the **Edit** action to open the **Incoming Document** page.
 3. On the **Errors and Warnings** FastTab, select the message, and then choose the **Open Related Record** action.
 4. The page that contains the wrong or missing data, such as a vendor card with a missing field value, opens.